-How does HIV affect my labor and birth?
+How will HIV affect my labor and birth?

 If no preventative steps are taken, the risk of HIV transmission during childbirth is estimated to be 10-20%.
 The chance of transmission is even greater if the baby is exposed to HIV-infected blood or fluids.
 Health care providers should avoid performing amniotomies (intentionally rupturing the amniotic sac to induce labor), episiotomies and other procedures that expose the baby to the mother’s blood.
 The risk of transmission increases by 2% for every hour after membranes have been ruptured.

 Cesarean sections performed before labor and/or the rupture of membranes may significantly reduce the risk of perinatal transmission of HIV.

 Women who have not received any drug treatment before labor should be treated during labor with one of several possible drug regimens.
 These may include a combination of ZDV and another drug called 3TC or Nevirapine.
 Studies suggest that these treatments, even for short durations, may help reduce the risk to the baby.